ilias-sp/Twitch-Chat-Bot-PHP/README.md

 This is Izybot!
 A simple, yet powerful, Twitch Chat bot in PHP.

-INTRODUCTION:
+# INTRODUCTION:
 Izybot is a basic Twitch Chat bot, to help make streamers life easier.
 It will assist you by replying any command you will configure it to do with a relevant message.

-FEATURES:
+# FEATURES:
 - Runs locally on user's PC.
 Needs only PHP installed.
 - bot's admins management via Twitch Chat.
 Bot admins can configure the bot commands.
 - bot's commands management via Twitch Chat.
 Bot commands are special keywords users type in chat, and bot replies with admin's configured response.
 - response suppression for confirable interval if same command was replied earlier.
+- periodic messages initiated by the bot.
+Can be used to promote streamer's social media etc. (Please note that although the periodic messages are initiated by the bot, they still have to be triggered by some activity in the IRC traffic of the channel.
+This can cause some delay when the channel has not much chat activity, up to 1 minute.)

 On the other hand, Bot was not written to be performing Moderator tasks, at least not yet :)

-FAQ:
+# FAQ:

-PREREQUISITES:
+# PREREQUISITES:
 PHP will be needed on your environment.
 Additionally, you will need a valid Twitch User that the bot will use to authenticate to Twitch.
 It can be the username of your real account, or another account that you will create to use dedicated for your bot.
 This account will be the username the rest Twitch users will see in your bot's responses.
 To login to IRC, you will need to obtain an Oath token from Twitch API first.
 You can obtain it at: https://twitchapps.com/tmi/

-INSTALLATION:
+# INSTALLATION:

 download the zip from this repository, and extract its contents to a folder. to install PHP on Windows, see APPENDIX.

-CONFIGURATION:
+# CONFIGURATION:
 go to conf directory and copy the config.php.TEMPLATE file to a new file called: config.php edit that file and fill in the information required.

-RUN:
+# RUN:
 to start the bot, open "cmd" to the folder of the bot and run:

 php wrapper.php